A richer model is not always more accurate: the case of French and Portuguese plurals

 Materials and results

-lexicons and experimental results for French and Brazilian Portguese (zip)
+lexicons and experimental results for French and Brazilian Portuguese (zip)

 Contact info